rust-lang/rfcs/text/0000-async-stream.md

 ## next method

+We should also implement a next method, similar to [the implementation in the futures-util crate](https://docs.rs/futures-util/0.3.5/src/futures_util/stream/stream/next.rs.html#10-12).

+In general, we have purposefully kept the core trait definition minimal.
+There are a number of useful extension methods that are available, for example, in the `futures-util` crate, but we have not included them because they involve closure arguments, and we have not yet finalized the design of async closures.

+However, the core methods alone are extremely unergonomic.
+You can't even iterate over the items coming out of the stream.
+Therefore, we include a few minimal convenience methods that are not dependent on any unstable features, such as `next`.

 As @yoshuawuyts states in their [pull request which adds `core::stream::Stream` to the standard library](https://github.com/rust-lang/rust/pull/79023):

 Unlike `Iterator`, `Stream` makes a distinction between the [`poll_next`]